ajstarks/deckviz/README.md

 * iam -- "I AM A MAN" poster
 * juneteenth -- Juneteenth flag
 * gomod -- Go module flows
-* lynch -- "A Man eas Lynched" poster
+* lynch -- "A Man Was Lynched" poster
 * messiah -- A passage from Handel's Messiah
 * middle -- the Middle Passage
 * modelt -- Manufacturing and Marketing the Model T - 1908-1916